 You are reminded that your membership with EAC must be current throughout the course.
 Supplies are your responsibility.

 No kits are provided by EAC for Technique Study Courses.
 Supply lists are included, and time allowed for students to arrange getting the necessary supplies.
 Students are encouraged to support their local embroidery shops and to express individual colour preferences.

 There are no refunds once the course begins.
-Courses not completed in the alotted time do not receive a refund for uncompleted work.
-If you withdraw from a course before completion, you will not receive any further lessons as the critque is considered part of the lesson and the Counsellor can only give the critque once the lesson is finished.
+Courses not completed in the allotted time do not receive a refund for uncompleted work.
+If you withdraw from a course before completion, you will not receive any further lessons as the critique is considered part of the lesson and the Counsellor can only give the critique once the lesson is finished.
 As a courtesy, please inform your Counsellor and the Course Registrar of your decision to withdraw from the course.

 Note that in addition to the above fees there is an optional Binder Review fee of $45 to cover the cost for the Education Director to return the student's binder(s) and samples.

 If the student wants a Binder Review (which enables the student to move to the next level of the technique), the Course Registrar provides the student with the Education Director's mailing address.
 The student must mail or deliver the contents from their notebook or binder and all samples and completed projects or designs to the Education Director who completes the final review for the Binder Review and returns all materials received along with a congratulatory letter, a Certificate of Achievement, recognition in Embroidery Canada (providing you have returned the Privacy Statement to the Education Director), and EAC Correspondence Course Pin.